hexadecimalH/cicada-docs/_docs/diving-in/response.md

 $data = array('name' => 'Rob', 'age' => 40);
 $jsonResponse = new JsonResponse($data, 201);
 ```
-The Content-Type of the Response is automatically set to application/json;charset=utf-8.
+The Content-Type of the Response is automatically set to `application/json;charset=utf-8.

 ### Conclusion

-As Request object, Response object plays vital role in returning data, expecially when Client side of logic is dependant on data that has been returned.
-Cicada's Symfony package offers various Response variations suitable to satisfy almost every kind of clint side technologies.
+As Request object, Response object plays a vital role in returning data, especially when Client side of logic is dependent on data that has been returned.
+Cicada's Symfony package offers various Response variations suitable to satisfy almost every kind of client side technologies.